iapsoecs/iapsoecs.github.io/index.md

 ## Important Updates

+### AWI is looking for a participant on a cruise across the ACC (physical oceanographer)

+AWI is looking for a physical oceanographer (e.g. a PhD Student or Postdoc) who might be interested to go on a Southern Ocean cruise on a relatively short notice (starting October 1st).
+If you are interested please see [here]({% link career/cruises.md %}) for details.

 ### How to make the most of career development opportunities for ECRs

 When: Monday June 13 at 1400 BST.